k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-I.md

 &nbsp;
 &nbsp;

+This website is built with **Jekyll using Minimal Mistakes theme** and hosted on **GitHub Pages**.
+For development and writing posts I use Docker that builds a static website locally and serves it from a Docker container.
+I then push the local changes upstream to GitHub which then builds the website on GitHub's servers.

+In this first HOWTO serie, I explain how you can set up Docker environment and run website locally.

 ### Installation using Docker
-After forking the [minimal mistakes theme](https://github.com/mmistakes/minimal-mistakes) on GitHub and cloning it to local machine, you can create Docker container to use virtual environment with already preinstalled ruby.
+After forking the [Minimal Mistakes theme](https://github.com/mmistakes/minimal-mistakes) on GitHub and cloning it to local machine, you can create Docker container to use virtual environment with already preinstalled ruby.
 {: .text-justify}